 There’s one other thing that makes the homemade version far superior: Although the classic kind will always be a hit, guacamole can also be a vehicle for showing off your finesse and creativity.
 Add-ins and extras can take it from basic to brilliant in a flash.

 For some out-of-the-box guac inspiration, here are 11 inventive recipes that are good to the last tortilla chip.

 This one’s a no-brainer.
 Avocado, bacon, and tomatoes are a tried and true sandwich pairing, so it’s only natural that they would be best friends when mashed together in a bowl.
 This recipe also introduces chipotles, which bring just enough extra smokiness for taste buds to take note.
 Get our Bacon and Tomato Guacamole recipe.

 For a more subtle guacamole twist, try adding tomatillos, which release their juices for a looser condiment that’s as easy to use as a dip as it is to drizzle on nachos, tacos, and more.
 Get our Guacamole Taquero (Tomatillo Guacamole) recipe.

-Yes, green pea guac caused a kerfuffle back in 2015, but we’ve all matured since then, right?
+Yes, green pea guac caused a kerfuffle back in 2015 (remember her?), but we’ve all matured since then, right?
 Peas don’t just help maximize the greenage in guacamole.
 They also add a welcome sweetness that pairs perfectly with charred jalapeño and crunchy, nutty sunflower seeds.
 Get the Spring Pea Guacamole recipe.